 Contents ©2012 Mike Pascale.
 All pictures copyright their respective owners.
-(If you are an owner of any image and would like it removed, just ask.)

 For some people, wedding bells can be synonymous with Hell’s bells.

 That’s the impression I got after reading the recent “BleedingCool” article about Archie Comics’ Kevin Keller character’s recent marriage.
 (In case you haven’t heard, he’s their first gay character and he’s shown on the cover of Life With Archie #16 alongside his groom under a “Just Married” banner–see below.
 Full story is here.)

 To make sure the issue generated as much buzz–and upset as many “conservatives”–as possible, Kevin’s wearing a military uniform and his better half is black.
 Right there is a trifecta of controversy: Gay marriage, gays in the military and mixed marriage all in one!
 Brilliant idea for media coverage from a marketing standpoint.

 Though I’ve often wondered: are there racist gays against same-sex mixed marriages?
 People are still people and everyone has their prejudices; so realistically there must be, but it just seems rather ironic to me.
 Like Jewish slave owners before the Civil War.
 Or one religion going to war against another.

 Whatever your opinions on the subjects raised, you have to give it to Archie for having some creative cojones.
 You wouldn’t see Marvel or DC doing this on a mainstream book, at least not yet.
 (I’d bet they’d have no problem showing two gay guys beating the bloody crap out of each other or shooting themselves to bits with giant guns.)
 In a delicious bit of irony, the former head of Archie was also head of the Comics Code Authority decades ago.
 Can you imagine what his and the CCA’s reaction would have been then?